SAML-Toolkits/php-saml/README.md

  3. We are logged into the app and the user attributes (if any) are shown.
     At this point, we can test the single log out functionality.

- 4. The single log out funcionality could be tested by two ways.
+ 4. The single log out functionality could be tested by two ways.

     4.1 SLO Initiated by SP.
 Click on the "logout" link at the SP, after that we are redirected to the `slo.php` view and there a Logout Request is sent